I’m Engaged! Now what?

 No one looks forward to the “money talk,” but this is a very important conversation to have when you are starting the wedding planning process!
 It may take a delicate approach, but having a few conversations early on in planning will help you avoid complicated situations later.

 First, have a private conversation with your fiancé about how much each of you thinks you can contribute financially toward your wedding day.
-Does either of you have an idea about whether or not your family will want to contribute toward your wedding budget?
+Do either of you have an idea about whether or not your family will want to contribute toward your wedding budget?
 Getting on the same page and working as a team is a huge step toward budget success!

 Once you and your partner have a private conversation about the budget, reach out to those family members or other parties who you believe may want to contribute to the wedding budget.
 We recommend starting out the conversation by simply sharing what your vision is for your perfect wedding day.
 The budget topic might come up naturally!
 If not, share what the two of you are planning on spending, and ask if the other parties intend to contribute financially, so you can budget accordingly.
 It’s important to start the conversation sooner rather than later so you can make sure the event you’re planning fits within the available budget.